 Computational Chemistry

 MolMiner: Deep Learning OCSR with YOLOv5 Detection

 MolMiner replaces traditional rule-based vectorization with a deep learning object detection pipeline (YOLOv5) to extract chemical structures from PDFs.
-It achieves state-of-the-art performance on benchmarks and introduces a new real-world dataset of 3,040 images.
+It outperforms open-source baselines on four benchmarks and introduces a new real-world dataset of 3,040 images.

+Computational Chemistry